 To trim the silverskin, hold your knife flat against the meat and starting at the end of the tenderloin, place the knife tip under the silverskin and free a bit of it from the meat for a piece to hold on to.
 Holding your knife flat, slice under the silverskin angling your knife blade up and trim the silverskin away.

-Coat the tenderloin with salt, pepper and granulated garlic, rub with a little olive oil, sear in a hot sauté pan, then finish in a 425 oven for 6-8 minutes or until it reaches 140° F. Test the internal temperature with a digital thermometer.
+Finish in a 375°F oven for 10 minutes or until it reaches 140° F. Test the internal temperature with a digital thermometer.
 The temperature will rise to 145° F as it is resting, easy and fast.
 If you cover a rimmed baking sheet with foil for fast cleanup.

 📖 Recipe

-Roasted Pork Tenderloin with Maple Grand Marnier Glaze
+Seared Pork Tenderloin with Maple Mustard Glaze

 Ingredients